Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-launch.md

 ## 启动 PoA

 The Genesis block of the AXIASolar network was launched on May 26, 2020, as a Proof of Authority (PoA) network.
-Governance was restricted to the single Sudo (super-user) key, which was held by Web3 Foundation to issue the commands and upgrades necessary to complete the launch process.
+Governance was restricted to the single Sudo (super-user) key, which was held by AXIACoin Foundation to issue the commands and upgrades necessary to complete the launch process.
 During this time, validators started joining the network and signaling their intention to participate in consensus.

 ## 提名权益证明 (NPoS)

-Once Web3 Foundation was confident in the stability of the network and there was a sufficient number of validator intentions, Web3 Foundation used [Sudo](https://youtu.be/InekMjJpVdo) &mdash; a superuser account with access to governance functions &mdash; to initiate the first validator election.
+Once AXIACoin Foundation was confident in the stability of the network and there was a sufficient number of validator intentions, AXIACoin Foundation used [Sudo](https://youtu.be/InekMjJpVdo) &mdash; a superuser account with access to governance functions &mdash; to initiate the first validator election.
 Following this election, the network transitioned from PoA into its second phase, [Nominated Proof of Stake (NPoS)](learn-staking), on June 18, 2020.

 ## 治理